fhkhoury/AND_Firebase_mCommerce/README.md

 - August 3rd, 2017 - 6:45pm | Add the png file to illustrate the target architecture of the app

+- August 3rd, 2017 - 8:15pm | Add promotional banner in the home page of the app and create the promo screen with jewelery products

 ------

 ## 1 - Application target architecture